-I used to like to fly, not any more.
-Flying today is a hectic, frenzied, frenetic and feverish race against time, space and boredom.
+I used to like to fly, not anymore.
+Flying today is a hectic, frenzied, frenetic, and feverish race against time, space, and boredom.
 Many of you will remember the old days before 911 and before the underwear and shoe bombers, the good old days when terrorists were confined to an occasional plane jacking that usually ended in a tropical island.
-It may have been Cuba but at least it was warm when you got off the plane and most did get off and survived to tell the harried story.
+It may have been Cuba but at least it was warm when you got off the plane and most got off and survived to tell the harried story.

 There are thousands of examples that illustrate the backward focus we currently have on resource allocation, time management or in simple terms keeping us moving.
 We stand in grocery lines, for hours at times at the DMV (motor vehicle) at banks or amusement parks, don’t get me started but the worst by far is the time lost at the airports by mostly very productive people who want to stay busy but are forced to idle their precious time standing and waiting.

-I read on the news the other day where a fatal accident, and please don’t think I I’m not sympathetic to those family members who suffer that great loss, but again from an economic standpoint when they close all lanes of the 5 freeway near Los Angeles so they can investigate makes me wonder why they haven’t developed a better way to balance the needs of the many with the need of the one?
+I read on the news the other day where a fatal accident, and please don’t think I am not sympathetic to those family members who suffer that great loss, but again from an economic standpoint when they close all lanes of the 5 freeway near Los Angeles, so they can investigate, makes me wonder why they haven’t developed a better way to balance the needs of the many with the needs of the one?

 There was a science fiction story I read years ago, I can’t remember the name of the story or the author but it was about an alien society that excelled in improving everything they came in contact with.
 They were so in-tune with the needs of the many that if an accident did occur it was immediately removed in order to maintain the expected order.